How Correlation Helps You Make Better Investment Decisions

 Is it possible to see portfolio position sizes in percentage terms?

-Stock Rover helps you keep tabs on your portfolio with detailed performance information, email performance reports, in-depth portfolio analysis tools, correlation tools, trade planning and re-balancing facilities.
+Stock Rover helps you keep tabs on your portfolio in a myriad of ways.
+Key portfolio features include optional brokerage integration, in-depth portfolio analysis tools, automatically emailed performance reports, future dividend income projection, Monte Carlo simulation tools for future performance, correlation tools, trade planning, and a re-balancing facility.
 There is also a comprehensive alerting facility so you can find out ASAP when something happens that you need to know.

 Understanding how your portfolio is performing on an absolute basis and relative to a benchmark is critical in making investment decisions and for prudent portfolio management.
 This capability is an integral part of the Stock Rover Investment platform.
 For example, below you can clearly see the performance of your portfolios vs. the S&P 500 benchmark both in tabular form and graphically.